upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2014-02-11-more-emus-the-idiot-orc-with-names.md

 Chel stepped into the breach.
 “But Jen is a top-grade AI architect.
 I’m sure she’s got some algorithm up her sleeve to give them some smarts.”

-“Here we go”, groaned Eli, slumping some more. “ ‘<em>Jen did it before and she’ll do it again</em>.’
+“Here we go”, groaned Eli, slumping some more. “ ‘_Jen did it before and she’ll do it again_.’
 After winning the Elisa competition and then the Turing Test with her bot, she gets the big bucks and the NPCs to play with.
 She stole my code!”

 Chel was having none of this.
-“Your <em>open source </em>code.
-Your <em>creative commons share alike</em> code.
+“Your _open source_ code.
+Your _creative commons share alike_ code.
 She cited you and profusely credited you with having built the main chat engine.”

 “Ah, yes, but, she hardly made any changes to it”.